Extract Fragment Coverage

 In the default coverage mode, longer fragments weight more than shorter fragments simply because they cover more positions (each counted with 1.0 before correction/scaling).
 When you instead want all fragments to contribute the same mass, you can enable --normalize-by-length and count them as 1.0/num_countable_bases (the fragment length in most cases).

-On a positional-level, this might be a bit funky to interpret, but once you're working with larger windows, this represents fragment counts, where fragments not fully contained by a window are weighted by their overlaps.
+On a positional-level, this might be a bit funky to interpret, but once you're working with larger windows, this represents fragment counts, where fragments not fully contained by a window are weighted by their overlap fraction.

 cfdna fcoverage \